Experienced Injunction Violation Attorney

 Injunction Violations under Florida Law

-According to Florida Statute 741.31(4)(a) A person violating an injunction for protection against domestic violence by:
+According to Florida Statute 741.31(4)(a) A person may violate an injunction for protection against domestic violence by:

 - Refusing to vacate the dwelling that the parties share;

 - Going to, or being within 500 feet of, the petitioner’s residence, school, place of employment, or a specified place frequented regularly by the petitioner and any named family or household member;

 - Committing an act of domestic violence against the petitioner;